 Cognitive Behavioral Therapy is the most widely studied and utilized evidence-based treatment for a number of common disorders including depression, anxiety, PTSD and OCD.
 It, along with several other similar treatments (i.e. DBT, Brief CBT), has proven effective at symptom reduction.
-Despite its evidence base and widespread use, I and others view this modality (and those similar) as a technique that treats little more than symptoms, and as ill equipped to elicit deep and substantive change.
+Despite its evidence base and widespread use, others and I view this modality (and those similar) as a technique that treats little more than symptoms, and as ill equipped to elicit deep and substantive change.
 Rollo May, refers to this type of therapy as gimmick:

 “Psychotherapy is facing a very profound crisis.
 I think the teachings of the fathers – Freud, Jung, Rank and Adler has been, in this crisis, almost completely lost.
 The problem is that psychotherapy has become more and more a system of gimmicks.
 People have special ways of doing their own therapy.
 They learn which particular buttons to push.
 They are taught various techniques by which they can cure this isolated symptom or that.
 And that wasn’t the purpose at all of Freud and Jung and the rest of the really great men who began our field.
 Their purpose was to make the unconscious conscious and there’s a great deal of difference between that.
 The gimmick approach leads to a general boredom.
 And the reason so many new systems in psychotherapy spring up is that therapists are bored.
 They are bored because they deal with the minor problems of life.
 They patch a person up and send them out again.
 I don’t regard that as real therapy at all.
 The therapy that is important as I see it is the therapy that enlarges the person, makes the unconscious conscious, enlarges our view.
 It enlarges our experience, makes us more sensitive, and enlarges our intellectual capacities as well as other capacities.
 This is what Freud was setting out to do.
 It’s what Jung, Adler and Rank tried to do.
 These people didn’t talk about gimmicks.
 It just didn’t interest them.
 What did interest them was making a new person.”